Yogsther/fn-rate/README.md

 ### Rate Fortnite [rate.livfor.it](http://rate.livfor.it/)

-Rate the skins of fortntie and see what skins are most appreciated.
+Rate the skins of Fortnite and see what skins are most appreciated!

 Credit to [fnbr.co](https://fnbr.co/) for the images.

 TODO:
+ - [ ] Save sort option when updating stats
  - [ ] Optmize for mobile
+ - [ ] Support other cosmetics
  - [ ] Effects for high rated skins
- - [ ] Sort options